 The reason why this is important is that often, sleeping pill addiction goes hand-in-hand with other addictions.
-For example, people who have sleeping pill addictions also frequently have alcohol addiction, cocaine addiction, heroin addiction, etc. So, if you have another obsession in addition to a sleeping pill addiction, then it can be extremely beneficial to seek out a treatment center that can treat multiple dependencies at once.
-Even if you do not have various habits, it can still be wise to select a treatment center that treats multiple illnesses at once because it can mean that the staff has more knowledge about treating addiction in general.
+For example, people who have sleeping pill addictions also frequently have alcohol addiction, cocaine addiction, heroin addiction, etc. So, if patients have another obsession in addition to a sleeping pill addiction, then it can be extremely beneficial to seek out a treatment center that can treat multiple dependencies at once.
+Even if they do not have various habits, it can still be wise to select a treatment center that treats multiple illnesses at once because it can mean that the staff has more knowledge about treating addiction in general.

 Compatible With Many Insurance Policies